cadet/CADET-SMB/README.md

 # Cascade approach

 This variant, cascade approach, is a branch of the master repository in relation to ternary separation.
 It is a quite intuitive approach, as two SMB units are sequentially connected.
 Actually, there is another method, five-zone scheme, that is also able to deal with the ternary separation scenario.
-Those two methods for ternary separation could be opted by the varying extent of the components.
+Those two methods for ternary separation could be opted by the varying extent between components.

 ![](https://github.com/modsim/CADET-SMB/blob/Cascade/doc/scheme.JPG)